EMAIL SIGN UP

 - All new workers will receive an induction from Torch and this will cover their responsibilities in relation to safeguarding.

-When a person attending a Torch activity as a guest or client is known to have committed an offence against children or adults at risk of harm, or a serious allegation against them has been made, the SC and, as relevant the Holiday SC, will ensure that the person is supervised, with boundaries put in place which they will be expected to keep.
+If it is discovered that a person attending a Torch activity as a guest or client has committed an offence against children or adults at risk of harm, or a serious allegation against them has been made, the SC and, as relevant the Holiday SC, will ensure that the person is supervised, with boundaries put in place, based on a risk assessment and through consultation with appropriate external parties, which they will be expected to keep.
 The person will be offered pastoral care.

 The adoption and implementation of a safeguarding policy and associated procedures is the responsibility of partner organisations.
 Torch will not partner with those who do not have a safeguarding policy and procedures in place.